 The MICC provides Army commands, installations and activities with responsive contracting solutions and oversight.
-MICC OSBP is an integral part of the acquisition team, meeting the needs of America's Soldiers, and ensuring maximum contracting opportunities are afforded to all small business socioeconomic categories, thus effectively implementing the MICC's OSBP.
+ACC-MICC Office of Small Business Programs (OSBP) is a vital part of the acquisition team, meeting the needs of America's Soldiers, and ensuring maximum contracting opportunities are afforded to all small business socioeconomic categories, thus effectively implementing the ACC-MICC's OSBP.